-Listed below are some of the exciting events the Purdue North Central Biology Department has been hosting and involved with over the last year.
+Listed below are some of the exciting events the Purdue North Central Biology Department has been hosting and involved with.

 Biology Major Fair